cpliakas/manifest-publisher/README.md

 order to make it easy to implement and sustain a self-update capability in your phar.
-From a technical standpoint, it automatically generates and publishes the `manifest.json` file used by the [Phar Update](https://github.com/herrera-io/php-phar-update) library to determine when your application has an update.
+From a technical standpoint, it automatically generates and publishes the `manifest.json` file used by the [Phar Update](https://github.com/herrera-io/php-phar-update) library to determine when an update is available for your application.
 The `manifest.json` file can be published to various targets, usually [GitHub Pages](https://pages.github.com/).

 ## Background